The genuine avpui.exe file is a software component of Kaspersky Internet Security by Kaspersky Lab.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the avpui.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Kaspersky Anti-Virus belongs to software Kaspersky Internet Security (version 2014) or Kaspersky Anti-Virus or Kaspersky Total Security by Kaspersky Lab ZAO (www.kaspersky.com) or AO Kaspersky Lab.
+The process known as Kaspersky Anti-Virus belongs to software Kaspersky Internet Security (version 2014) or Kaspersky Anti-Virus or Kaspersky Total Security or Kaspersky Lab by Kaspersky Lab ZAO (www.kaspersky.com) or AO Kaspersky Lab.

 Description: Avpui.exe is not essential for the Windows OS and causes relatively few problems.
 Avpui.exe is located in a subfolder of "C:\Program Files".

 The avpui.exe file is digitally signed.
 Avpui.exe is not a Windows system file.
-You can uninstall this program in the Control Panel.
-Therefore the technical security rating is 5% dangerous.
+Therefore the technical security rating is 4% dangerous.

 Recommended: Identify avpui.exe related errors